Eight years ago, I wrote this, and it’s still true today. I’ve updated this post to revise towards clarity.

-Know what is puzzling me lately?
-This hubbub about banning certain words.
-Such-and-such word will make children feel bad.
-Affect their future success.
-Or, it could empower them, embolden them to forge ahead.
-People seem conflicted about the effects of a certain word.
+What puzzled me at the time was a certain hubbub about banning words.
+Such-and-such a word will make children feel bad.
+It could affect their future success.
+Or, others argued, that same word could empower them, embolden them to forge ahead.

-Who knows?
-The same word can be interpreted differently depending on circumstance and individual.
+People seemed conflicted about the effects of a certain word because the same word could be interpreted differently depending on circumstance and individual.

-Because extinguishing a word doesn’t put out the fire we can cause in other ways with our tongues.
+Because extinguishing a word doesn’t put out the fire we can start in other ways.

 Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 Philippians 2:3